-Sharon is an executive director, working as the Chief Operating Officer for Reframing Autism.
-She is a senior finance leader and a US Certified Public Accountant.
-She has worked as an auditor and for a range of companies from startups to large corporates to non profits.
+Sharon is an executive director, working as the Co-Chief Executive Officer for Reframing Autism.
+She is a senior finance leader, starting her career as an auditor and then working for a range of companies from startups to large corporates to non profits.
 She served as Treasurer for the Autism Community Network and was the Chief Financial Officer for Global Sisters before joining Reframing Autism.